 "I can give an example of tolerance.
 I hardly expected in this part of Spain to find a Protestant cemetery near the General Cemetery of the place".
 Diary of Thomas Sopwith, 1864.

-With this statement, Thomas Sopwith, first vice-consul of Linares, he referred to the English cemetery of the town.
-To understand the reason for its construction, we have to start from two incidents:
+With this statement, Thomas Sopwith, first vice-consul of Linares, referred to the English cemetery of the town.
+To understand the reason for its construction, we have to start from two historical facts:

 The “corralillo”